viniciuskneves/articles/import-existing-aws-resources-using-aws-cdk.md

 ## Importing resources that don't follow defaults

-Our example above followed a clean approach: the real bucket had no extra configuration, it was the default, exactly the same setup from a bucket created from AWS CDK without any configuration.
+Our example above followed a clean approach: the real bucket had no extra configuration, it was the default, the same setup from a bucket created from AWS CDK without any configuration.

 **What would happen if the bucket had, for example, static webhosting setup?**

 It will allow us to import the resource as we did in the example above.
 One curiosity: the defaults, from AWS CDK, won't override already set configuration.

-If we deploy the stack, it won't disabled static webhosting, for example.
+If we deploy the stack, it won't disable static webhosting, for example.
 The only way to disable it (overwrite it), is to enable it through CDK, deploy, and then remove it from CDK and deploy again.

 Even if you run `cdk diff` you won't get this as a diff as it will compare the output of `synth` with the template that has been uploaded to CloudFormation.
 Stack drift won't highlight it as well which is weird.